rmevorac/AUTOMATED-IR-NERF-TURRET/README.md

 ### by: Ben Elkayam, Ermias Yemane, Roey Mevorach

 ## Introduction
 This projects goal was to design, construct and program a automated nerf turret that is capable of shooting a person 16 feet awya using an IR camera for signal detection.
-The firing conditions for this turret are a predetermined set of "deuling rules" specified in the following steps:
+The firing conditions for this turret are a predetermined set of "dueling rules" specified in the following steps:

 1. The turret must start facing away from the intended target
 2. The turret will then roate 180 degrees to face the general area of the intended target